 Guards can be used with patterns.
 Here is a function that determines if the first character in a string is upper or lower case:

 Matching & Guard Order Pattern-matching proceeds in top to bottom order.
 Similary, guard expressions are tested from top to bottom.
-For example, neither of these functions would be very in-present. teresting:
+For example, neither of these functions would be very interesting: